 - Heroin: From 2007 to 2016, the number of people that consumed heroin increased almost every year in the U.S.

 - Marijuana: Marijuana use has increased from 14.5 million users in 2007 to 19.8 million in 2013.

 - Prescription drugs: Pain relievers represent some of the most popular prescription-type drugs.

 - Methamphetamine: According to the NSDUH, about 1.6 million people reported using methamphetamine in the past year in 2017.

 Choosing a Rehab Facility

 If you or a loved one is struggling with an addiction, there is always hope!
-Gateway Foundation has trained clinicians ready to assist you or a loved one in the recovery process.
+Gateway has trained clinicians ready to assist you or a loved one in the recovery process.
 Contact us today to learn more.